What is TMS therapy?

 TMS Clinical Evidence

 These magnetic fields are similar to those produced by a magnetic resonance imaging (MRI) machine.
 They do not affect the whole brain, as they only reach a few centimeters into the brain directly beneath the treatment coil.
 This provides an accurately focused and targeted treatment.

 Neuronavigation Targeted TMS is the future in providing patients with a precise and individualized TMS treatment.
 Neuronavigation Targeted TMS is an image-based navigation system for targeting TMS to an individual’s unique anatomical features, and matching those features to a “reference database”.

-Neuronavigation Targeted TMS provides:
+Neuronavigation Targeted TMS Provides:

-- Quicker and better results
+- Greater precision, yielding better results

 - Enhanced patient comfort

 Is TMS safe and are there any side effects?